How to build a pallet wood chair – Part 2

 4 square posts for legs

 1. Start with two pallets of nearly equal size if you can.
 One will be your seat and the other will be your back.
-Sand them both as well as you can, especially the seat / leg area and anywhere your arms and hands will rest when sitting.

 The height of the legs will be determined upon the kind of padding you choose for your chair.